 I arrived at Camber in October 2021 with energy and expertise, and also fresh eyes—management consulting was a new business for me.
 For more than 25 years, I led nonprofits and organizations in the social good sector as a trusted counselor.
-Through my affiliation with several national and global coalitions as well as thought leaders working in the DEI, belonging, and racial justice space, I am able to merge ideas that reshape our internal and client-facing operations.
+Through my affiliation with several national and global coalitions as well as thought leaders working in the DEI, belonging, and racial justice space, I seek to merge ideas that reshape our internal and client-facing operations.

 In my personal and professional life, I challenge DEI practitioners to strive for true transformation—moving beyond superficial and performative practices.
-This work can take many forms, and at Camber Collective, I aim to center a culture of belonging, celebration, and mutual respect.
-I rely upon the expertise and insights of several motivated team members, such as our Equity Advisory Group, to ensure that Camber’s equity work reflects the viewpoints, interests, and motivations of the entire team, at all levels of seniority, work experience, geographical location, and socio-cultural identity.
+This work can take many forms, and at Camber Collective, we begin by centering a culture of belonging, celebration, and mutual respect.
+I rely upon the expertise and insights of several motivated team members, working through our Equity Action Group, to ensure that Camber’s equity work reflects the viewpoints, interests, and motivations of the entire team, at all levels of seniority, work experience, geographical location, and socio-cultural identity.

 Upon my arrival, I set off by mapping and exploring pertinent frameworks to help orient our pathway.
 These included Tema Okun and Kenneth Jones’ “Disrupting White Supremacy Culture” framework, the Othering and Belonging Institute’s body of work, and many resources from the traditional DEI space as well as new thinking around program design and localization (which I will discuss in further detail in subsequent blog posts.)

 Understanding these systems better would help the team explore our alignment with players across the spectrum of social impact, while continuing to grow in our own learning.
 I wrote about this journey soon upon my arrival in October, 2021.

-We are already seeing meaningful progress and that buoys me.
+We are already seeing meaningful progress.
 We’ve expanded our early financial commitments; to refine the targeted donation of one percent of the company’s revenue, I allotted each team member a $1,000 stipend to give to the philanthropic cause of their choice.
 Celebrating our collective support of over 40 nonprofits in the U.S. and abroad was a profound experience for the team—and a chance to share power.